o3de/o3de.org/content/docs/user-guide/networking/serializers.md

 The Multiplayer Gem uses `TypeValidatingSerializer` in non-release builds.
 To see the implementation, refer to [IMultiplayer.h](https://github.com/o3de/o3de/blob/main/Gems/Multiplayer/Code/Include/Multiplayer/IMultiplayer.h).

-## Authoring a Serialization for an object model
+## Authoring a serialization for an object model

 Since Serializers follow the ISerializer interface, a serialization function can be authored to accept any Serializer by using the ISerializer type.